Statistical machine learning

 Knowledge and understanding

-- Advances knowledge of parametric and nonparametric models for prediction and classification
+- Advance knowledge of parametric and nonparametric models for prediction and classification

 Applying knowledge and understanding